 In addition, because traumatic brain injuries vary in severity and need for ongoing care, it may be possible for the Veteran to obtain Special Monthly Compensation to assist with these costs.

-If you received an unfavorable rating decision from VA, Bergmann & Moore could help.
+If you’ve received an unfavorable decision from VA, Bergmann & Moore may be able to help.